 One of the most frequently asked feng shui questions is, “What are the best numbers for a home?”
 In reality, most feng shui practitioners across all schools rarely look at numerology when it concerns a house number.
 However, you can still look at the numerological connection to the Bagua to glean more information about your home.

 When looking at house numbers and Bagua numerology, keep in mind that it’s not that some numbers are good and others are bad.
 More importantly, it really doesn’t make or break the feng shui; rather, look at it as a way to learn more about the energetic potential of your home and how you can harness the qi in your environment to benefit your life.

-Before we jump into each number and its bagua meaning, let’s review some numerology basics.
+Before looking at each number and its Bagua meaning, let’s review some numerology basics.
 First, there are many different numerology traditions.
 With each school of approach, the meanings and interpretations of numbers may vary considerably.
-Sometimes, there are feng shui practitioners with expertise in numerology as a separate modality, who layer those methods into their practice.
-If you’re curious about using bagua numbers (see below) to learn about your house number, consider using the common practice of reduction.
+Sometimes, there are feng shui practitioners with expertise in numerology as a separate modality who layer those methods into their practice.
+If you’re curious about using Bagua numbers to learn about your house number, consider using the common practice of reduction.
 With this practice, you simply reduce your house and/or apartment number to a single digit.

 For example, if your house number is 1986:

 - Reduce to a single digit: 2+4 = 6

 In another example, if your house number is 36019:

 - Reduce to a single digit: 1+9 = 10